-Here are some of our best examples of #intelligentcreativity, where we’ve matched behavioural insights with the right words, images, sights and sounds to shift the awareness, attitude and behaviour of employees.
+Here are some of our best examples of creative employee campaigns delivered though our #intelligentcreativity principles.
+Campaigns where we’ve matched behavioural insights with the right words, images, sights and sounds to shift the awareness, attitude and behaviour of employees.

 EMOTIONAL IMPACT AT THE BANK OF ENGLAND